mounchiliu/IndividualProject/README.md

 ![image](https://github.com/mounchiliu/IndividualProject/blob/master/image/2-2-2.png)

+**Things need to do**

+1. Have a look at libviso2 to see whether I can have some improvement on the sparse flow estimation.
+(Have a try on optical flow?)

 **3. Test on detected static objects** (e.g. parked car)

 For these objects, I can set the motion to the identity matrix if the system detects the static object to improve the accuracy.